 Dealerships without repair facilities must provide a certification letter as to which reputable facility will do repair work.

-License and bonds renew June 30 of even numbered years.
+License and surety bonds renew June 30 of even numbered years.

-The premium that you pay for a Hawaii Motor Vehicle Dealer Bond is dependent on credit, the bond amount required and experience in the industry.
-Bond amounts over $50,000 will require business and personal financial statements.
+The premium that you pay for a Hawaii Motor Vehicle Dealer Surety Bond is dependent on credit, the bond amount required and experience in the industry.
+Our rates start at 1% of the bond amount with good credit.
+Surety bond amounts over $50,000 will require business and personal financial statements.